kimdre/youtube_get_newest_video_from_channel/README.md

 # youtube_newest_video_from_channel
-Small Python script to get the latest video from a specific Youtube channel and prints it's title and url
+Small Python script to get the latest video from a specific Youtube channel and returns it's title and url

-You need to get an Google API Key for the Youtube V3 API and the ID of the Channel you want to use. -> Is part of the URL if you go on this channel (after 'https://www.youtube.com/channel/' and before the first '?&'
+* You need to get an API Key for the [Youtube Data API V3](https://console.developers.google.com/) -> Create a project, then add a key to it
+* The Channel ID -> May be Part of the URL if you go to the channel (after 'https://www.youtube.com/channel/' and before the first '?&'

+**Hint:**

+Nowadays the channel url not always shows the channel id, but sometimes the channel name.
+However the script needs the channel id.
+You can get the id from here when you only have the channel name: https://commentpicker.com/youtube-channel-id.php

-Needs module 'requests' to work.
+Requires '_requests_' to work.